History of Japanese foreign relations: 1920s

-Japan seizes Manchuria, 1931
+Japanese invasion of Manchuria

-In September 1931, the Japanese Army--acting on its own without government approval--seized control of Manchuria, an anarchic area that China had not controlled in decades.
+In September 1931, the Japanese Army—acting on its own without government approval—seized control of Manchuria, an anarchic area that China had not controlled in decades.
 It set up a puppet government of Manchukuo.
 Britain and France sponsored a League of Nations investigation.
 It issued the Lytton Report in 1932, saying that Japan had genuine grievances, but it acted illegally in seizing the entire province.
 Japan quit the League, Britain took no action.
 The United States issued the Stimson Doctrine, announcing that it would not recognize Japan's conquest as legitimate.
-The short term impact was slight, but the long-term impact set the stage for American support for China against Japan in the late 1930s.
+The short-term impact was slight, but the long-term impact set the stage for American support for China against Japan in the late 1930s.

 The civilian government in Tokyo tried to minimize the Army's aggression in Manchuria, and announced it was withdrawing.
 On the contrary, the Army completed the conquest of Manchuria, and the civilian cabinet resigned.
 The political parties were divided on the issue of military expansion.
 The new Prime Minister Inukai Tsuyoshi tried to negotiate with China, but was assassinated in the May 15 Incident in 1932, which ushered in an era of ultranationalism led by the Army and supported by patriotic societies.
 It ended civilian rule in Japan until after 1945.

 The Army, however, was itself divided into cliques and factions with different strategic viewpoints.
 One faction saw The Soviet Union as the main enemy, the other sought to build a mighty empire based in Manchuria and northern China.
 The Navy, while smaller and less influential, was also factionalized.
 Large-scale warfare, known as the Second Sino-Japanese War, began in August 1937, with naval and infantry attacks focused on Shanghai, which quickly spread to other major cities.
 There were numerous large-scale atrocities against Chinese civilians, such as the Nanking Massacre in December 1937, with mass murder and mass rape.
 By 1939 military lines had stabilized, with Japan in control of the almost all of the major Chinese cities and industrial areas.
 A puppet government was set up.
 Meanwhile, the Japanese Army fared badly in large battles with Soviet forces in Mongolia at Battles of Khalkhin Gol in summer 1939.
 The USSR was too powerful.
 Tokyo and Moscow signed a nonaggression treaty in April 1941, as the militarists turned their attention to the European colonies to the south which had urgently needed oil fields.